ksylvest/reason/README.md

 #### Intersection

-**Intersection** Intersection produces the intersection of the target collection and the parameter collection:
+**Intersection** produces the intersection of the target collection and the parameter collection:

 **Sets:**
 ```objc